|Pilot Squadron Leader

 was 34 in 1942.
 Commander of 75 Squadron during 1942, and flew combat missions along with his brother, Les Jackson.
 John Jackson

 Built by Curtiss in Buffalo, New York during 1941.
-U. S. Army Air Force (USAAF) serial number unknown.
-Disassembled and shipped overseas to Australia.
+Delivered to the U. S. Army Air Force (USAAF) as a P-40E Warhawk serial number unknown.
+Disassembled and shipped overseas to Australia as part of defense aid.

+This P-40 did not fly an interception mission later that day.
 According to S/Ldr.
 John Jackson's flight log, he did not fly that day.
 The Operations Record Book No. 75 Squadron incorrectly states "S/Ldr.
-Jackson" led an intercept mission, but this was in fact his brother F/Lt Leslie "Les" D. Jackson piloting P-40E Kittyhawk A29-9.
+Jackson" led an intercept mission, but this was in fact his brother F/Lt Leslie "Les" D. Jackson who led the interception piloting P-40E Kittyhawk A29-9.

 On April 28, 1942 took off from 12 Mile Drome (Berry) near Port

 Moresby on a mission to intercept A6M2 Zeros from the Tainan Kokutai.
 During the air combat, this P-40 was claimed by FPO2c Izumi Hideo.
-Damaged by gunfire, this P-40 crashed in a vertical dive onto the eastern slope of Mount Lawes killing Jackson on impact.
+Damaged by gunfire, this P-40 went in a vertical before crashing onto the eastern slope of Mount Lawes killing Jackson on impact.
 Also lost was P-40E Kittyhawk A29-47 piloted by Cox (MIA).

 During the 1970s, Bill Champan recovered

-a rudder pedal was recovered for the museum, including machine guns, engine and cockpit
+a rudder pedal was recovered for the Air Museum, including one of the .50 caliber machine guns, engine and cockpit

-pieces from a ten foot deep crater from the crash.
+pieces from a 10' deep crater caused by the crash.

 During 2005, other relics including the landing gear legs and a machine gun were recovered to a small museum at Schwimmer Drome (14 Mile, Laloki).